2012: Estranged husband tries to bond with his kids, only to find out that he really picked a bad time to do so.

 300: Barely dressed soldiers from an incredibly toxic culture fight with "metro-sexual version of the Devil".
 (Sort of) based (indirectly) on what might be a true story.

-Five Hundred Days Of Summer: A hopeless romantic falls for a quirky young woman who doesn't believe in true love.
+(500) Days of Summer: A hopeless romantic falls for a quirky young woman who doesn't believe in true love.
 Hilarity/heartache ensue.

 8 Mile: White man successfully co-opts black culture to impress other whites.